 Australia boasts more than 1.5 million homes with solar panels to date, with many more systems being installed each month.
 Now the Tesla Powerwall is available, many home owners are thinking about adding battery storage.
 So, how can you retrofit Tesla Powerwall battery to your existing solar PV system?

 Adding home battery storage to an existing solar power system enables home owners to store their high-value solar PV generated electricity instead of exporting it to the grid and perhaps only receiving a low feed in tariff.

 The energy can be withdrawn from the battery in the evening and reduce the amount of mains-grid electricity purchased during peak times, such as 5 pm to 9 pm.
-With correct solar + battery system sizing and configuration, every watt of your solar electricity can be used within your own home, instead of sending it to the grid in times of surplus.
+With correct solar + battery system sizing and configuration, every watt of your solar electricity can power your own home, instead of sending it to the grid in times of surplus.

 In an ideal scenario; the battery provides peace of mind that the house doesn’t have to import any energy from the grid during peak times.

 With residential energy storage installed, home owners may also be able to change from a flat rate electricity tariff to a time of use (ToU) tariff.
 The tables can be turned on electricity retailers by making time of use tariffs work for the home owner, not the power company.

 Powerwall Retrofit System Choices

 PLEASE NOTE: The following information is in relation to the original Powerwall.
 Retrofit of the new Powerwall 2 is much simpler.

 The answer is reasonably straightforward in order to retrofit Tesla Powerwall Battery.
 You’ll need to have the Powerwall ‘ AC coupled’; using either a SolarEdge inverter with a StorEdge interface for the Powerwall, or the SMA Sunny Boy Storage 2.5.
 Both are solutions for single phase; which covers most homes in Australia.